Zulip needs to be able to send email so it can confirm new users’ email addresses and send notifications.

 EMAIL_BACKEND = 'django.core.mail.backends.filebased.EmailBackend' EMAIL_FILE_PATH = '/var/log/zulip/emails'

-Outgoing emails that Zulip would have sent will just be written to
+Then outgoing emails that Zulip would have sent will just be written

 You can quickly test your outgoing email configuration using: